RupankarCh/my-notes/Cloud Computing/readme.md

 • **Google Cloud Storage (GCS):** It also offers **a range of storage classes**, from high-performance to long-term archiving, which **automatically move objects between tiers to optimize cost**.
 GCS is deeply integrated with Google's other services, making it a **powerfull solution for data analytics and machine learning pipelines.**

+## Data lifecycle management:
+How data is handled from creation to eventual deletion.

+### Data Classification and Tiering: \
+Not all data is equally valuable or accessed with the same frequency.
+Cloud providers offer **different storage tiers to match your data's access patterns with the right cost**.
+Storage cost decreases and retieval cost increases for less frequently accessed data.

+- **Hot Tier**: For **frequently accessed data** that requires low latency.
+It has the highest storage cost but the lowest access cost.
+- **Cool/Infrequent Access Tier**: For data that is **accessed infrequently but must be available quickly**.
+It has a lower storage cost than the hot tier but a higher retrieval cost.
+- **Archive Tier**: For data that is **rarely accessed and can tolerate a retrieval delay of hours**.
+This tier has the lowest storage cost, making it **ideal for long-term backups and regulatory archives**.

+### Lifecycle Policies:
+You can **automate the movement of data between these tiers** using lifecycle policies.
+These are **rule-based policies that automatically transfer or delete objects based on a set of criteria**.
+For example, you can set a rule to move a file from a hot tier to a cool tier after 30 days and then to an archive tier after 90 days.
+This automation ensures that you are always using the most cost-effective storage class for your data, without any manual intervention.
+Effective data lifecycle management is critical for **cost optimization**, as it prevents you from paying for expensive, high-performance storage for data that is rarely used.

 # Serverless computing:
 a cloud-native model where developers deploy code without managing servers, as the cloud provider automatically provisions, scales, and manages the infrastructure.